Snow and Ice Control

 • Shovel snow from your sidewalks and driveways into your yard!
 Pushing it onto the road creates ice.
 Moving it into your yard makes your lawn happy.

-Snow & Ice Control Map
+Snow & Ice Control

 Town roads and streets have a designated Tier level.
 The plan identifies primary routes (Tier 1) and secondary routes (Tier 2) as designated roads to be plowed due to snow accumulation and icy conditions.
 All other residential streets (Tier 3) will be plowed after snowstorms that produce over six inches of snow within one 24-hour period.
 Tier 4 has been added to address ice removal when cold temperatures exit, snow hauling for considerable accumulation, and clearing inlets for optimal drainage.
+We have provided a link at the top of the page that shows the designated Tier levels.

 *Please note, there are some roads that we will not plow under any condition: